ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.lovelace/README.md

 `background: center / cover no-repeat url("/local/custom_ui/background.jpg") fixed`

 in lovelace configuration file.
-Read more about background in lovelace [here](https://www.home-assistant.io/lovelace/views/#background).
+Read more about the background in lovelace [here](https://www.home-assistant.io/lovelace/views/#background).

 ## Themes
-The themes can be defined in configuration dialog of ioBroker.
+The themes can be defined in the configuration dialog of ioBroker.
 Paste something like:
 ```
 midnight: